Guest author Garrett McCord and I created this recipe together, a perfect sorbet for spring! ~Elise

-This sorbet perfectly captures all that makes rhubarb so endearing.
-Its flavor is accentuated with the slight warmth of ginger and a little bit of zing from orange zest which not only contrasts well against the pink taste of this sorbet (and I would call the taste pink), it actually enhances it.
-We all found this sorbet a resounding success in extolling rhubarb and ringing in the start of Spring.
-Elise and I firmly believe that you will too.
+This sorbet perfectly captures all that love about rhubarb.
+Its flavor is touched with a little heat from fresh ginger and a little zing from orange zest which only enhances the pink taste (and I would call the taste pink) of this sorbet .

 Also makes great popsicles!
 Just pour mixture into popsicle molds and freeze.

 - 3 1/2 cups of chopped fresh rhubarb stalks (4-5 stalks, do not use the poisonous leaves!)

 - 1 2/3 cups of white granulated sugar

 1 Cook the rhubarb in water with sugar, zest, ginger, salt: Put the chopped rhubarb, water, sugar, orange zest, ginger, and salt into a 3 to 4-quart pot.
 Heat on high heat to bring to a boil.

 Lower the heat to low to simmer, covered, for 5 minutes, or until the sugar has dissolved and the rhubarb is falling apart tender.

 2 Purée and press through sieve: Remove from heat and let cool for 10 minutes.
 Either use an immersion blender or work in batches with a standing blender to purée the mixture until smooth.
 Press the mixture through a fine mesh sieve to remove any of the stringy pulp.

 3 Chill: Cover and refrigerate until totally chilled, several hours or overnight.
 (Can more quickly chill in the freezer if you check it and stir it every 15 minutes.)

 4 Process in ice cream maker: Process in your ice cream maker according to the manufacturer's instructions.